DrEmpiricism/Optimize-Offline/README.md

 With Optimize-Offline, the Data Deduplication packages and Dedup-Core Windows Feature can be integrated into the offline image.
 PowerShell can then be used to enable and manage Data Deduplication using its storage cmdlets.
 More information is available from the [Microsoft Document](https://docs.microsoft.com/en-us/powershell/module/deduplication/?view=win10-ps)

+## Microsoft Store integration ##

+For Windows 10 Enterprise LTSC 2019, the Microsoft Store can be integrated into the image since this flavor of Windows (like Windows 10 Enterprise LTSB 2015-2016) does not contain any Metro Apps in its OEM state.
+There is no additional procedure required once the optimized Windows 10 LTSC 2019 is installed, and the Windows Store will be displayed in the Start Menu.
+Though I try to keep these packages as up-to-date as possible, it's best to update them on the live system to get the absolute latest version of the Windows Store package and any of its dependencies.
+With this, you can download, install and use any and all Metro Apps all other Windows 10 flavors can.

+## Microsoft Edge integration ##

+For Windows 10 Enterprise LTSC 2019, Microsoft's flagship browser - Microsoft Edge - can be integrated into the image since this flavor of Windows (like Windows 10 Enterlrise LTSB 2015-2016) does not contain Microsoft Edge in its default state.

+## Solid image compression ##

+Solid image compression uses the undocumented LZMS compression format to concatenated all file data within a regular WIM file into a solid WIM archive (ESD file).
+By doing this, a 4GB WIM file is able to be compressed to a size under 2GB or less.
+However, as with other forms of high-ratio compression, LZMS compression can take quite a while to complete and should NOT be selected as the final image compression type if the end-user is impatient or requires the optimized image quickly.

 ## ISO File Strucuture Optimization ##

 This is a process that occurrs automatically when a Windows Installation ISO is used as the source image for optimization.
 In short, it removes all unnecessary media files used to install Windows 10 from a live system, thus reducing the total size of the installation media.
 The order in which files are removed and moved is critical to proper file structure optimization for bootup installation.